 - (a) Contested Director Elections.
 An election of directors will be considered "contested" if, as of the record date for the applicable meeting of stockholders, there are more nominees for election than positions of the Board of Directors to be filled by election at the meeting.
 All other elections of directors will be considered "uncontested".
 In a contested election of directors at any meeting of the stockholders, each director will be elected by a plurality vote of the votes cast at such meeting.
 For purposes hereof, a "majority of the votes cast" with respect to a director means the number of votes for the director exceeds the number of votes withheld from, or against, the director. - (b) Uncontested Director Elections.
 In an uncontested election of directors at any meeting of stockholders, each director will be elected by an affirmative vote of the majority of the votes cast with respect to the director at such meeting.
 Any director candidate receiving a greater number of votes "withheld" (or "against"," as the case may be) from his or her election than votes "for" such election shall be required to tender his or her resignation to the Chairman of the Board following certification of the stockholder vote for such meeting.
 Thereafter, the Governance and Nominating Committee of the Board shall promptly consider the resignation and make a recommendation to the Board as to whether to accept or reject the tendered resignation and whether other action should be taken.
 The Board would then consider each tendered resignation and act on each, taking into account its fiduciary duties to the Company and its stockholders.
-Within 90 days following certification of the election results, the Company would publicly announce the decision of the Board whether to accept or reject each tendered resignation and, if applicable, the reasons for rejecting a tendered resignation.
-Until a director's tendered resignation is accepted or rejected, he or she may continue to serve until his or her successor is elected, or until his or her earlier resignation, removal or death; provided that a director who tenders his or her resignation pursuant to this provision shall abstain from participating in the Governance and Nominating Committee's deliberations and recommendations and in the decision of the Board as to whether to accept or reject the tendered resignation.
+Within 90 days following certification of the election results, the Company would publicly announce the decision of the Board whether to accept or rejected, he or she may continue to serve until his or her successor is elected, or until his or her earlier resignation, removal or death; provided that a director who tenders his or her resignation and in the decision of the Board as to whether to accept or reject the tendered resignation.
+If a director's tendered resignation is accepted, the tendered resignation.
+If a director's tendered resignation is accepted, the tendered resignation.
+If a director's tendered resignation is accepted, the tendered resignation.
 If a director's tendered resignation is accepted, then the Board would have the sole discretion to fill any resulting vacancy or decrease the number of directors, in each case pursuant to the provisions of and to the extent permitted by this Amended and Restated Certificate of Incorporation and the Company's Bylaws.